Prag8855/aab/content/guides/blue-card.md

 To apply in your country:

 1. Get an appointment at [the German embassy or consulate in your country](/out/consulate-finder).
 2. Go to your appointment and give your documents.
 The required documents are different in each country.
-The list is on the embassy or consulate's website.
+Find the list on your embassy or consulate's website.
 3. Receive a [[National Visa]].
 It lets you to move to Germany and [start working](/guides/find-a-job-in-berlin#step-6-start-working).
 4. After you arrive in Germany, convert your National Visa into a Blue Card.